ProtoconNet/protocon-general-doc/docs/api/intro.rst

 | If necessary, refer to `Mitum Currency Digest API Docs <https://rapidoc.test.protocon.network/>`_ for details.

-| This document doesn't provide any information of APIs for Mitum Blocksign.
+| This document doesn't provide any information of APIs for Mitum Blocksign or Mitum Blockcity.
 See `Mitum Blocksign Digest API Docs <https://rapidoc.blocksign.protocon.network>`_ for Mitum Blocksign.